 He was very glad to know of the work you had done and he appreciates your suggestions with regard to a permanent secretariat.
 Of course these are matters that should be mainly decided by the National Spiritual Assembly itself.

-He was much grieved to know of the passing of your father in Shíráz some months ago and he wishes me to convey to you the expression of his deepfelt sympathy.
+He was much grieved to know of the passing of your father in Shíráz some months ago and he wishes me to convey to you the expression of his deep-felt sympathy.
 It would naturally be unfortunate if upon your graduation you were to leave India and the work there, but he understands perfectly how necessary and urgent your return to Shíráz might be.

 Miss Root is at present in Ṭihrán and she does not know just how long she will stay, but surely before leaving for India she would inform you of her plans in time.